Accelerated Master’s degree programs

 Priority application deadlines are March 15 for the fall semester and November 15 for the spring semester.
 You must be admitted by our School and the Graduate College before the first day of classes when you plan to share—double count—courses.

 Submit the following documents to the Advising Center in CAVC 437:

 - The paper application form for your degree program

-- Complete the Pre-Admission Credits form (PDF).
+- Once you have received provisional admittance to the Accelerated Master’s program, you will want to complete the Pre-Admission Credits form (PDF) with your advisor.
 The Pre-Admission Credits form identifies which two courses you plan to share between the bachelor’s and master’s degrees.
 Review the list of approved shared courses and the course requirements of your graduate program to determine which courses you will double count.

-- Civil, environmental and sustainable engineering only (optional): You may also wish to work with your advisor to complete a preliminary plan of study.
+- Civil, environmental and sustainable engineering only (optional): You may also wish to work with the Faculty Area Coordinator of your specialty area to complete a preliminary plan of study.